Alpha1121/Deep_Learning_Algorithm/README.md

 # Deep_Learning_Algorithm
-Used to predict binary output value, uses 2 hidden layers.
+Used to whether the bank customer would leave the bank, after taking in variables of the specified customer. uses 2 hidden layers.